White House mulling response to fuel shortage post Sandy

-ON BOARD AIR FORCE ONE (Reuters) - The White House will continue to look at possibilities to help respond to problems from superstorm Sandy but had no announcement to make on whether tapping oil reserves was being considered as part of the effort, a spokesman said on Friday.
+ON BOARD AIR FORCE ONE, Nov 2 (Reuters) - The White House will continue to look at possibilities to help respond to problems from superstorm Sandy but had no announcement to make on whether tapping oil reserves was being considered as part of the effort, a spokesman said on Friday.

 “I don’t have any new measures to announce,” White House spokesman Jay Carney told reporters when asked whether the United States would consider tapping the Strategic Petroleum Reserve to offset fuel shortages from the storm.